interval()

 is a character vector and end isNULL

-, ISO 8601 specification is assumed but with much more permisive lubridate style parsing both for dates and periods (see examples).- tzone
+, ISO 8601 specification is assumed but with much more permissive lubridate style parsing both for dates and periods (see examples).- tzone

 a recognized timezone to display the interval in